 I write queer, aromantic and non-romantic flash fiction, short fiction and novelettes that discuss ableism, cissexism, amatonormativity and mental illness against a background of quirky setting-based humour.

-All works here feature aromantic-spectrum narrating protagonists, with most characters being trans or non-binary, autistic, disabled or some other shape of neurodiverse.
+All works here feature aromantic-spectrum narrating protagonists, with most characters being trans or non-binary, otherwise-queer, disabled, autistic or some other shape of neurodiverse.